DanOKeefe/Image-Classifier/README.md

 #### Image Classifier built with Python, Streamlit, and MobileNet.

-Available classes for prediction are listed in the imagenet_classes.txt.
+Available classes for prediction are listed in imagenet_classes.txt.